benchristel/hypersearch/README.md

 - **Types** are checked by running `yarn tsc -w`.

 ### Releasing

+Before you release, remember to manually update the version number referenced in this README to the version you are about to release.

 ```bash
 # builds the code, commits it, and tags the commit with the new version number